Nappy Wash and Care Guide

 Storing dirty nappies

 Soaking nappies is largely un-necessary, and for most it is inconvenient.
-Dry-pailing is perfectly acceptable, and many people use a lidded nappy bucket, lined with a mesh bag or a waterproof hanging pail- That way you do not even have to touch the nappies, as you can leave simply empty the bag into the machine ready for the wash.
+Dry-pailing is perfectly acceptable, and many people use a lidded nappy bucket, lined with a mesh bag or a waterproof nappy bag- That way you do not even have to touch the nappies, as you can leave simply empty the bag into the machine ready for the wash.

 Most people do a nappy wash every 2-3 days, but it depends how many nappies you have and it is just about getting into whatever routine works for you.